SkeldJS/Hindenburg/README.md

 ### `reactor.allowExtraMods`
 Whether to allow clients to join with mods that are not defined in the `reactor.mods` record.

-### `reactor.requireHostMods`
-Whether or not to require clients that are joining a room to have the exact same mods and mod versions as the host of the room.

 ## Anticheat